 Michelle Hickey, Vice-President & Treasurer

 Michelle was practicing permaculture before she knew the term and is thrilled to pursue it professionally after receiving her PDC from Midwest Permaculture in January 2013.
 Since 2000 she has been on the permaculture path, collecting knowledge, experience, and contacts to get her to this point.
-She brings 12 years of experience working in non-profit and private sectors spanning the fields of environmental sustainability, renewable energy, zero waste, and holistic health.
-She left her Program Director position with Illinois Solar Energy Association, raising the level of service that ISEA provides to its members and the public with the initiation of new programs, collaborations, and advocacy.
-As the Project Manager for Seven Generations Ahead designing, implementing, and managing Green Remodeling and Zero Waste programs for schools, communities and events, and built relationships with municipal leaders to foster environmentally sustainable projects, programs and policies.
+She brings over a decade of experience working in nonprofit and private sectors.
+She worked as the Program Director for Illinois Solar Energy Association, raising the level of service that ISEA provides to its members and the public with the initiation of new programs, collaborations, and advocacy.
+As the Project Manager for Seven Generations Ahead, she designed, implemented, and managed Green Remodeling and Zero Waste programs for schools, communities and events, and built relationships with municipal leaders to foster environmentally sustainable projects, programs and policies.
 For six years she was the Assistant Program Manager for the award winning City of Naperville Renewable Energy Program while owning and operating Bliss Essentials, an Aromatherapy and Yoga business.
 She has been very active in her community, co-producing the City of Naperville Recycling Extravaganza for three years, as a member of the Green Leadership Advisory Council for the Naperville Area Chamber of Commerce, community member of the City of Naperville Enviro-Link Committee, member of Naperville for Clean Energy and Conservation, and Steering Committee Member for Nutrition in the Schools, a branch of the Green Earth Institute.